syyang07/CS269-NLG-project/README.md

 ```

 # Checkpoints
-* Our dataset and checkpoints can also downloaded from Google Drive: [Google Drive Link](https://drive.google.com/drive/folders/1v0FCKIuQyydTS1NIJvYcpluVd9WiaKNh)
+* Our dataset and checkpoints can be downloaded from Google Drive: [Google Drive Link](https://drive.google.com/drive/folders/1v0FCKIuQyydTS1NIJvYcpluVd9WiaKNh).